8 Ways to Help Your Neighborhood

 Tired of looking at unkempt foreclosures in your area?
 Learn how to save your block without putting yourself or your property at risk.

 An empty home has more issues than poor curb appeal.
-Kids may go exploring in and around these homes, risking injury.
-And as time passes, the properties also can attract wild animals and/or vandals—putting the whole neighborhood at risk.
+Kids may go exploring in and around it, risking injury.
+And as time passes, the property also can attract wild animals and/or vandals — putting the whole neighborhood at risk.
+Here’s what you can do:

 1. Work with your neighborhood organization.